syncfusion-content/fileformat-docs/FileFormat/PDF/Working with Compression.md

 {% highlight vb.net %}
 [VB]

-'Load the PDF document which consist of images
+'Loads the PDF document that consist of images

 Dim loadedDocument As New PdfLoadedDocument("Input.pdf")

-'Disable the incremental update
+'Disables the incremental update

 loadedDocument.FileStructure.IncrementalUpdate = False

-'iterate all the pages to replace images
+'Iterates all the pages to replace images

 For Each page As PdfPageBase In loadedDocument.Pages

-'Extract the images from the document
+'Extracts the images from the document

 Dim extractedImages As Image() = page.ExtractImages()

-'Iterate all the image
+'Iterates all the image

 For j As Integer = 0 To extractedImages.Count() - 1

 Dim img As New PdfBitmap(extractedImages(j))

-'reduce the quality of the image
+'Reduces the quality of the image

 img.Quality = 50

-'replace the compressed image with old image in the PDF document
+'Replaces the compressed image with old image in the PDF document

 page.ReplaceImage(j, img)